miya-dang/csc-249-p2-simple-VPN-server/description.md

 Format: The exact response as received by the destination server.

-Example: If the destination server sends the message "Hello, server!", the message is returned exactly to the client: "Hello, server!".
+Example: If the destination server sends the message "Hello world!", the message is returned exactly to the client: "Hello world!".